asphalt-framework/asphalt-wamp/README.rst

   :target: https://codeclimate.com/github/asphalt-framework/asphalt-wamp
   :alt: Code Climate

-This is a component for the Asphalt framework that provides integration with the WAMP_ (Web Application Message Protocol) integration.
+This is a component for the Asphalt framework that provides WAMP_ (Web Application Message Protocol) integration.

 .. _WAMP: http://wamp-proto.org/